 When a food crisis no longer meets these technical criteria, a famine is no longer in effect.

-Why does it seem there’s always a hunger crisis in Africa?
+Why does it seem like there’s always a hunger crisis in Africa?

 Drought, poor harvests, and instability create a cycle that’s extremely difficult to break.
 And this happens in other regions of the world too.